Do you live in one of the best states in America?

 Add it all up (other factors included), and you can’t find a better place to live than in the Granite State.

 Massachusetts is an awesome place to live.
 Households bring in over $70,000 a year, which isn’t too shabby.

 Homes are some of the most expensive in the country.
 That’s a good sign that the overall economy in the Bay State is stable, and there’s demand to live there.

 Massachusetts is also one of the most densely pact states in the county (3rd most), so there’s plenty to do in a short drive.

 Population: 3,588,570Median Income: $71,755 (5th best)

 Connecticut families are some of the wealthiest in the country, no doubt.
 But when you factor in the cost of living, those salaries don’t go quite as far here as they would in other states.

 Homes sell quickly here, and there are less vacant housing units in Connecticut than any other state.
 That’s a very positive sign for the Constitution State.

 The public schools are great here – perhaps a little overcrowded, but not too bad.
 And it’s one of the least dangerous states in the country as well.

-New Jersey residents are some of the wealthiest in the country; families here earn about $56,000 after cost of living adjustments.
-They actually earn more than $70,000 before that high cost of living is taken into account.
+New Jersey residents are some of the wealthiest in the country; families here earn about $73,000 a year.

 The downside?
 It’s the most densely populated place in the state, and commute times are longer than almost anywhere else.
 That’s even taking into account the long stretches in Jersey where there are more cows than people.